 About

-I'm a computer science PhD student at Stanford AI Lab.
+I'm a computer science PhD candidate at Stanford AI Lab.
+I'm part of Stanford NLP, Stanford ML, and Stanford Trustworthy AI Research (STAIR).
 I'm grateful to be advised by Percy Liang and Sanmi Koyejo.
-I'm part of Stanford NLP, Stanford ML, and Stanford Trustworthy AI Research (STAIR).
 I also worked with Dan Boneh at Applied Cryptography Group and did AI research at Google DeepMind.
 My PhD is supported by the Stanford SoE Fellowship and the Amazon AI PhD Fellowship.

 I work on language models, data & user privacy, and their intersection.
+I'm currently focused on the The Open Anonymity Project, a research & engineering effort building tools, infrastructure, and user-facing software for AI user privacy.
 Some past related projects: LLM data membership, machine unlearning, local-remote model collaboration, personalization, deploying distributed differentially private training to Android, and 1st-place at the US-UK Privacy-Enhancing Technologies Challenge.
+The fastest way to find me is via the OA discord community.

 Blog / Feedback / GitHub / Google Scholar / LinkedIn / Twitter